LauraOkafor/observable-serverless-ingestion/Readme.md

 # 🧠 Observable Serverless Ingestion Pipeline with Terraform
-Build a fully serverless, observable data ingestion pipeline using AWS + Terraform.
-This pipeline reads files uploaded to S3, transforms the data with Lambda, stores it in DynamoDB, queues it through SQS, and notifies via SNS all with full observability using CloudWatch and X-Ray.
+> **Built a fully serverless, observable data ingestion pipeline using AWS + Terraform.
+This pipeline reads files uploaded to S3, transforms the data with Lambda, stores it in DynamoDB, queues it through SQS, and notifies via SNS all with full observability using CloudWatch and X-Ray.**
 __________________________________________________________________________________________________
 ## 🎯 What You'll Build
 By the end of this tutorial, you'll have a complete serverless pipeline that: